- Tetrastes bonasia

-The male has a short erectile crest and a white-bordered black throat.
-The female has a shorter crest and lacks the black throat.
+Male: a short erectile crest and a white-bordered black throat.

 Twelve subspecies are recognized:

-Dense, damp, mixed coniferous woodland, preferably with some spruce.
+Dense, damp, mixed coniferous deciduous woodland, preferably with some spruce.

 External Links